Edrees1582/training-auth/README.md

 ## 📝 Notes

-- The current implementation uses in-memory storage for users
+- The application now uses SQLite database for persistent data storage
 - JWT tokens should be stored securely on the client side
 - Consider implementing refresh tokens for production use
 - Add proper error handling and logging for production deployment
 - TypeScript provides compile-time type checking for better code quality
 - Validation errors are returned in a structured format for better error handling
+- Database file is stored locally and will be created automatically on first run

 ## 🤝 Contributing